 Q. CAN I SUBMIT MORE THAN THREE SCENTS?

-Q. I REFORMULATED MY PERFUME AND RE-RELEASED IT UNDER THE SAME NAME IN THE CALENDAR YEAR FOR THIS SUBMISSION CYCLE.
+Q. I REFORMULATED AN OLDER PERFUME AND RE-RELEASED IT UNDER THE SAME NAME IN 2017.
 CAN I SUBMIT IT?

-A. We cannot accept reformulations or re-releases of existing perfumes.
+A. We cannot accept reformulations or re-releases of perfumes first released by the same company before 2017.

-Q. OK, BUT HOW DO YOU DEFINE A REFORMULATION OR RE-RELEASE?
+Q. HOW DO YOU DEFINE A REFORMULATION OR RE-RELEASE?

 Q. ARE THERE ANY EXCEPTIONS?